The Bankrate promise

 Fellowships, scholarships and grants

-Outside of schools, you may be able to find grants at the state level and scholarships through private organizations.
-Scholarship search engines can help you narrow down opportunities that are best suited to your interests, background and future goals.
+You may be able to find grants at the state level and scholarships through private organizations.
+Scholarship search engines can help you narrow down opportunities suited to your interests, background and future goals.

 Many employers pay for part or all of the tuition costs for employees returning to school to earn their MBA.
 A few companies that offer tuition assistance are Deloitte, Apple and Intel.